-\begin{theoreme} Let us consider a (sequence of) reflexive vector space $(E, \| \cdot \|)$ admitting a finite norm degree that we note $\eta$.
-Given $\phi\in \lip(E)$, a (sequence of) random mapping, we suppose that there exists a (sequences of) integer $\sigma >0$, a constant $\varepsilon>0$ such that for any constant $K>0$, there exists a (sequence of) highly probable event $\mathcal A_K$ such that: \begin{itemize} \item there exists a (sequence of) deterministic vector $y_0 \in E$ satisfying:
+\begin{theorem} Let us consider a (sequence of) reflexive vector space $(E, \| \cdot \|)$ admitting a finite norm degree that we note $\eta$.
+Given $\phi\in \lip(E)$, a (sequence of) random mapping, we suppose that there exists a (sequence of) integer $\sigma >0$, a constant $\varepsilon>0$ such that for any constant $K>0$, there exists a (sequence of) highly probable event $\mathcal A_K$ such that: \begin{itemize} \item there exists a (sequence of) deterministic vector $y_0 \in E$ satisfying:

 \item for all $y \in \mathcal B(y_0, K\sigma \eta^{1/q})$ and for all (sequence of) integer $k$ such that $k \leq O(\log(\eta))$,

 \item $\mathcal A_K \subset \{\left\Vert \phi\right\Vert_{\mathcal L,\mathcal B(y_0, K\sigma \eta^{1/q})} \leq 1-\varepsilon\}$, \end{itemize} then with high probability (bigger than $1-Ce^{-c\eta}$ for some constants $C,c>0$), the random equation